jonasoesch/p9/4-experiment.md

 A fourth limitation is the performance of the animated transitions.
 We did not exclude the 8% of animated transition sessions that were classified as slow in our analysis because this would have strongly skewed that distribution between the groups.
 But it is likely that lagging transitions had a negative impact on many of our measures.

 The results are also limited by the demographic of the participants.
 They might not apply to readers from other cultural backgrounds and with a different level of education.
 Also, there were very few old people in the study.
 The results in a way therefore are only indicative for the "high performers": young, very well educated Americans.

+Finally, although we have counterbalanced the designs, the results may not generalize to other visualization designs than the two time series charts tested.